Smart Thermostats: Control Comfort and Costs the Smart Way

 While you can install some programmable and smart thermostats you might buy online or at a big box store, American Standard smart thermostats require professional installation.
 This ensures you can get the most out of your new thermostat and that it is installed correctly.

-The best thermostat for your home is one that is compatible with your HVAC system, and one where you will take full advantage of the features it has to offer.
+The best smart thermostat for your home is one that is compatible with your HVAC system, and one where you will take full advantage of the features it has to offer.

 Anne Fonda, Content Writer